pablo4lvarez/Data-And-ML-Portfolio/README.md

 # Data Portfolio
-Repository that contains personal or academic projects about Data Analysis and Data Science.
+Repository that contains personal or academic projects about Data Analysis, Science and engineering.
 Everything is presented in the form of Jupyter Notebooks.

 Tools used (at the moment):